-The allocations for these projects were approved by the City Council after holding two public hearings on the 2016 city budget in December 2015.
-These allocations will be updated during a future City Council cycle to reflect actual HUD 2016 Consolidated Plan entitlement awards as described in AP-15 Expected Resources.
+The allocations for these projects were approved by the City Council after holding two public hearings on the 2017 city budget in December 2016.
+These allocations are updated and reflect actual HUD 2017 Consolidated Plan entitlement allocations as described in AP-15 Expected Resources.

 The primary obstacle to addressing underserved needs is the reduction in HUD funding levels made available for these types of programming needs.
 Over the past decade the City has seen a cut in its CDBG grant of one-third.
 These reductions have not permitted the City to continue to fund past priority needs.
+The quality of life for thousands of residents have been improved because of this federal program's investment in infrastructure, facilities and services that serve low income people, most of who are youth, elderly or disabled residents of Minneapolis.
+Further cuts would be detrimental and disproportionately impact those with the highest needs.
+AP-38 Project Summary